fjcorona/spring-boot-user-endpoint/README.md

 ## _H2 Database Engine_

 H2 is a relational database management system written in Java.
 It can be embedded in Java applications or run in client-server mode.
-It is possible to create both in-memory tables.
+It is possible to create in-memory tables.

 ```xml
 <!-- https://mvnrepository.com/artifact/com.h2database/h2 -->